Small Vacuum Former

 • autofocus is set correctly

 • your material is flat – even 1-2mm can make an enormous difference!
+Here is some more information on how to keep your material completely flat.
+Laser cutter skill builder

 In some cases the laser-job can be continued with the “Play” button.
 If this doesn’t work you’ll have to restart the machine and check your file in-depth.
-Often geometries with too many anchor points or very small line-segments (< 0.5mm) lead to this problem.
+Often geometries with too many anchor points or very small line-segments (< 0.2mm) lead to this problem.

 To solve this problem try to redraw the lines in question or repair them in your CAD software by rebuilding the curve with less control points.
+More information on how to fix this can be found here

-Vacuum Former
+Large Vacuum Former

-Vacuum Former
+Large Vacuum Former

 1. Unlock the machine with your ETH card